jeon9677/BayesCGLM/README.md

 ```diff
 python braintumor_BayesCGLM.py 500 3
 ```
+* Once run the braintumor_BayesCGLM.py, the output will be stored in model_brain.

 * dataset_malaria.py for pre-processing malaria dataset
 * malaria_BayesCGLM.py to train BayesCGLM for the malaria dataset (poisson case)
   - To run malaria_BayesCGLM.py, please also download dataset_malaria.py for pre-processing malaria dataset.